-Common table expressions are useful or may be necessary if a query involves multiple aggregate functions or defines a view within a stored procedure that references program variables.
+Common table expressions are useful and may be necessary if a query involves multiple aggregate functions or defines a view within a stored procedure that references program variables.
 Common table expressions also provide a convenient means to temporarily store sets of values.

-Specifying multiple correlation names
+Multiple correlation names

-Using multiple table expressions
+Multiple table expressions

 Where common table expressions are permitted